msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **Data Point Capabilities:**

 _The value of a DP is usually atomic (boolean, integer, string), for easy use in tuya-cloud automation.
-But some DPs can use structured values, e.g. in the case of configuration data, usually defined on a page of the UI, and not used in automation.
+But some DPs can use structured values, e.g. in the case of configuration data, usually defined on a page of the tuya UI, and not used in automation.
 Structured data is usually JSON, base64 encoded.
-In many cases, the ´encode/decode´ functions (see <code>core.ENCODE/DECODE user library</code> node) are indispensable for obtaining human-readable values._
+In many cases, the ´encode/decode´ functions (see <code>core_devices.ENCODE/DECODE user library</code> node) are indispensable for obtaining human-readable values._

 Any DP as is own behavior: